podigee/device_detector/README.md

 # DeviceDetector

+User agent parser and device detector backed by the largest, most precise and up-to-date agent and device database.

+DeviceDetector will parse any user agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.

+The DeviceDetector is optimized for speed of detection, by providing optimized code and in-memory caching.

-This is a Ruby port of the Universal Device Detection library.
+This project originated as a Ruby port of the Universal Device Detection library.
 You can find the original code here: [https://github.com/piwik/device-detector].

-The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.

 ## Disclaimer

 This port does not aspire to be a one-to-one copy from the original code, but rather an adaptation for the Ruby language.

 Still, our goal is to use the original, unchanged regex yaml files, in order to mutually benefit from updates and pull request to both the original and the ported versions.

 ## Installation